tsunkit/3m-data-assignment-1.1/assignment_1.md

 ```
 ### Question 2

-Write the SQL statement to create a unique index on the `email` column of the `students` table in the `lesson` schema.
+Using the data provided in lession 1.3 ( https://github.com/su-ntu-ctp/5m-data-1.3-sql-basic-ddl/tree/solutions/data ), write the SQL statement to create a unique index on the `email` column of the `students` table in the `lesson` schema.

 Answer: